Call for river authorities to widen the River Severn to prevent flooding

 Sam Wood, of Lilleshall, claims he's been suggesting for years that the river should be at least a metre wider both sides, made deeper and that overhanging trees should be removed.

-The long standing campaigner said efforts should be made to carry our works from the Bristol estuary through Shropshire and to Wales to alleviate flooding risks.
+The long standing campaigner said efforts should be made to carry out works from the Bristol estuary through Shropshire and to Wales to alleviate flooding risks.

 "The work needs to start from Bristol at the Severn estuary, through Gloucestershire, Worcestershire, through Shropshire and into Wales.
 They need to get rid of all the debris.